-Description: West Sister Island is an eighty-two-acre island located in the southwestern basin of Lake Erie, approximately eight miles from Ohio's mainland.
-It was in this region that Commodore Oliver Perry defeated the British in the Battle of Lake Erie (September 10, 1813) and sent his famous message to General William Harrison: "We have met the enemy and they are ours.
-Two ships, two brigs, one schooner and one sloop."
+Description: Eighty-two-acre West Sister Island is located in the southwestern basin of Lake Erie, approximately eight miles from Ohio's mainland.
+It was in this region that Commodore Oliver Perry defeated the British in the Battle of Lake Erie on September 10, 1813 and sent his famous message to General William Harrison: “We have met the enemy and they are ours.
+Two ships, two brigs, one schooner and one sloop.”

 After having been appointed by the Board of Navy Commissioners to examine and select sites for lighthouses in the Great Lakes, Lieutenant G. J. Pendergrast reported in 1837 of the need for two additional lighthouses on Lake Erie.

 The first is the Middle Sister island, belonging to Great Britain. ...
 The second place where I think a light would be of service, is on the Western Sister island, situated in a direct course from Put-in bay to Maumee, and distant about fifteen miles from each.
 Should a light be placed on this island, it ought to be colored.

 Ten lamps backed by fourteen-inch reflectors were being used in the lantern room in 1848 to produce a fixed white light.
 This number was later increased to eleven, and in 1857 a fourth-order Fresnel lens was installed in the tower's lantern room.